scandipwa/docs/theme/08-Standard.md

 color: rgba(45, 234, 89, .45);
 ```

-#### Why?

-It is impossible to draw less then 1px (if it is not a clip path!).
-This means, if element height is not a rounded `px` value and it has one pixel border, it might not rendered, as it's location is in between the pixel grid of a website, similarly the 2px border, might become 1px.
-The vertically aligned elements are often affected by non-rounded values, for example the position of second element might be offset.
-A lot of issues might be potentially caused by non-rounded values – escape them!

-### 6. Use of rem / em / px
+### 6. Make a use of rem / em / px

+Using `em` and `rem` are often misleading: they are dynamic and you often don't know what value it contains.
+To make it clear:
+- `rem` is the **body** font-size based unit
-As mentioned in 5) the rouded values are very important.
-However, using `em` and `rem` are very misleading –  they are dynamic and you often don't know what value it contains.
-To make it clear `rem` is the body-font-size-based unit, while `em` is based on a parent element font-size.
-There is only two rules – make sure you are using values that can be rounded to a full pixel and you understand why, you are using `rem` or `em` – most commonly for text distribution.
+- `em` is the **parent** element font-size based unit

+> There are only two rules – make sure you are using values that can be rounded to a full pixel.
+Make sure you have a reason to use `rem` or `em`.
+In general, most common use case for any of these to be used is text distribution.

 #### For example: